So why is Wagyu beef so special?

 “A5” is the highest grade and will have a BMS of 8 or above, with excellent scores in all areas.

-Objective measurement using the specially designed MIJ-30 digital camera is becoming more frequent.
+Objective measurement using the specially designed MIJ-30 and MIJ mobile digital cameras is becoming more frequent.
 This system automatically calculates and IMF percentage, fineness ratio and measurements of the carcass.
-Marbling from an imaged carcass will be expressed as a percentage of the ribeye area e.g 30% IMF.
+Marbling from an imaged carcass will be expressed as a percentage of the ribeye area e.g 30% IMF, or as a digital Marble Score.

 Comparing systems is not straightforward and the subjective systems have a degree of variation within each grade.
 The Japanese system also goes far, far beyond any other grading system when it comes to marbling.